Frequently Asked Questions

 What other resources are available at WCL to assist me with finding an externship and helping me develop my resume?

-Through the Office of Career and Professional Development (OCPD), career counselors are available for students who want to consider how to most effectively take advantage of an externship to assist them in meeting their long-term career goals.
+Career counselors are available through the Office of Career and Professional Development (OCPD).
+These counselors are available to assist students in determining how to take advantage of their externships in order to meet their long-term career goals.
 Resume review services are provided and specialists in public interest law, government law, international relations, and judicial clerkships are available to meet with students.
 An excellent sample resume is available on the OCPD website under "Resources," then "Job Application Documents" http://www.wcl.american.edu/career/resumeguide.cfm.
 OCPD also has excellent software available for formatting legal resumes.
 It is available at https://wcl.optimalresume.com/.
 For individual counseling, contact the OCPD [Suite 122 (202) 274-4090].

 How is Externship Database different from OCPD Database?

-The Externship Database and the OCPD database are two separate databases.
+The Externship Database and the OCPD Database are two separate databases.
 The Externship Database specifically includes all organizations that have hired externship students in past years as well as organizations that have specifically requested externs.
-The Externship Database is static: once an employer posts a listing, it remains on the database.
-The OCPD database has current opportunities for students including paid positions, internships, and possibly some externships.
+The Externship Database is static: once an organization posts a listing, it remains on the database.
+The OCPD Database has current opportunities for students including paid positions, internships, and possibly some externships.
 Students should familiarize themselves with both databases.